PlainQAFact: Retrieval-augmented Factual Consistency Evaluation Metric for Biomedical Plain Language Summarization: Dataset Annotation Protocol

 \section{Dataset Annotation Protocol}

-We developed a comprehensive annotation procedure for freelancers on Upwork to conduct fact-checking annotations.
+We develop a comprehensive annotation procedure for freelancers on Upwork to conduct fact-checking annotations.

 Our annotation procedure involves two stages, starting with thorough training using detailed examples to ensure consistent understanding of the task between annotators.
 Annotators receive a spreadsheet where each row contains a pair of data: a sentence extracted from the plain language summary and its corresponding scientific abstract.
-For every sentence-abstract pair, the annotators are required to label three features: External, Category, and Relation, with the appropriate labels.
+For every sentence-abstract pair, the annotators are required to label three features: Factuality type, Functional role, and Sentence alignment, with the appropriate labels.

 In Step 2, we provide explanations of the existing sentence-level indexes for plain language sentences and scientific abstracts.